BYU-SE/byu-se.github.io/_drafts/initial-insights.md

   </tr>
 </table>

 We have also conducted several interviews.
-In analyzing the data we are basically taking a software evolution approach and are intersted in

-1. What is learned from incidents (*lessons learned*)
-2. What changes are planned and why (*preventative actions*)

-It is still early in our the project, but we've decided to share some of our initial insights.
-We'd love your feedback.

 ## Initial insights

+*(Note: Many of the patterns seem to be about multiple ways to deal with the "same" issue but from different perspectives and in different places in the system.
+And interesting question is why pursue all of them?
+Is it for defense in depth or something else?)*

 ### Pattern: Fix, monitor and isolate

 [A database cluster failed to elect a new primary in a very particular (and perhaps rare) scenario at Stripe](https://stripe.com/rcas/2019-07-10) and the incident report described plans to work "with the database maintainers to develop a fix for this underlying fault", add monitoring to notify responders if node failures occur (which in this case triggered the defect), and changes to "prevent failures of individual shards from cascading across large fractions of API traffic".
 Why all three?
 Why not just fix the defect?
 Seemingly because other scenarios may lead to election failure (so they plan to monitor for various node failures), and of course there are many reasons a database shard might similarly fail (so they plan to improve the behavior of the system in such cases, also).

+*(Question: on the isolate topic, is there something interesting here about dependencies and learning about (non-functional) relationships between systems?)*

 ### Pattern: Fast then better